 6. After a successful response is received, the AMF subscribes to be notified when the data requested is modified using Nudm_SDM_Subscribe service operation.

-7. If the UE context in SMF data is subscribed to be notified, the UDM subscribes towards the HSS (if not already subscribed, for the same UE) to be notified when the PGW-C+SMF information is modified using Nhss_SDM_Subscribe service operation.
+7. If the UE context in SMF data is subscribed to be notified and the subscription information related to the SUPI includes subscribed DNNs that support interworking with EPS, the UDM subscribes towards the HSS (if not already subscribed, for the same UE) to be notified when the PGW-C+SMF information is modified using Nhss_SDM_Subscribe service operation.

 8. The HSS responds to the UDM.